Thamaraiselvi18/nebula-supermarket-ops-agent/README.md

 /start
 ```

-Create a new billing session:
+Start a new conversation (preferences/stock/khata still remembered):

 ```text
 /new